 Condolences may be sent to 139 Ridgeview Trail SE, Cartersville, GA 30120.
 Memorials may be extended directly to Holy Family Catholic Church 10204 Key West Dr. Dubuque, IA 52003.

 The family is being assisted by Georgia Funeral Care and Cremation Services Acworth, Ga and Leonard Funeral Home and Crematory, Dubuque, Iowa.

-To send flowers to the family or plant a tree in memory of Alice Ethel McCarthy, please visit our floral store.
+To send sympathy gifts to the family or plant a tree in memory of Alice Ethel McCarthy, please visit our tribute store.